arcalot/arcaflow-workflows/basic-examples/expressions/README.md

-# Expressions
+# String Expressions

 ## Workflow Description

-This workflow demonstrates example expressions as detailed in our [expression documentation](https://arcalot.io/arcaflow/workflows/expressions/).
+This workflow demonstrates various approaches to injecting strings into your workflow with string expressions as detailed in our [string expressions documentation](https://arcalot.io/arcaflow/workflows/expressions/#literals).

 ## Files